Top Missing Tooth Solutions

 So, why wouldn’t all patients go in this direction?
 Well, there are a couple of drawbacks.
 First, this is typically the most expensive option.
 Having a dental implant put in place is a costly process from start to finish.
 Additionally, this is a longer process than some of the other options available, and the act of placing a dental implant is a surgical procedure which may make some patients uncomfortable or nervous.

 The idea of using a dental implant is probably where your journey will start when thinking about having a tooth replaced.
 That doesn’t mean this will be the right option for you, but it is a good place to begin the thinking process, as there is a lot to like about going in this direction.
-Dr. Lance Ogata from Smile Hawaii adds a good point for patients looking for tooth replacement options, "If you have a missing or highly decayed tooth that will eventually need extraction, a dental implant is an aesthetically pleasing alternative to traditional replacement methods, such as a fixed bridge or partial denture."

 The name of this option tells you much of what you need to know about how it works.
 A dental bridge is just that – a bridge that enables you to fill the opening in your mouth with a false tooth.
 Some dental bridges are supported by nearby healthy teeth, while other bridges are supported by dental implants.
 The right bridge solution for you will obviously depend on the specifics of your case, so it will be necessary to work closely with your dentist to create a plan of action.